Master of Public Administration

 In preparation for the program, students should have taken a college level microeconomics course (ECO 201 at UK, or equivalent).
 The economics course may be completed in the first semester of the program; however, it will not count towards your MPA degree.
 Students also need to demonstrate ability to succeed in the program’s quantitative economics and statistics courses before entering the program and enrolling in PA 621.
 Such evidence may come from success in quantitative undergraduate courses at least a college algebra course (MA 109 at UK, or equivalent)—or from quantitative scores on the GRE (if provided).

-- March 15: Notification letters concerning fellowships, assistantships, and scholarships sent out for the fall 2021.
+- March 15: Notification letters concerning fellowships, assistantships, and scholarships sent out for the fall 2022 semester.

 - official transcripts